 - Many molds are highly toxic, and can grow in homes if not properly dealt with.

 - Plastics, like BPA and parabens found in food packaging drive up inflammation and autoimmune risks.

 - Let your doctor know what you may have been exposed to.

 Remember, each of these bullet points are factors.

 Don’t let the things you can’t deal with on your own cause you to lose motivation.

 Identify what you can control, like diet and exercise.
 Then, make sure you’re doing those things as well as you possibly can.
 Small positive changes can kick off a cascade of improvements.

 This blog is an excerpt from a group visit Mary Scalf, PA-C hosted with patients who are part of our MaxWell Care program.
-Our weekly group visits (available only to our MaxWell Care patients) are designed to change your life and supercharge your health.
+Our group visits (available only to our MaxWell Care patients) are designed to change your life and supercharge your health.

 If you have questions about MaxWellCare and how to join, please click here to learn more or call us at 615-370-0091.
 We’d love to help you Maximize your Wellness!